plurid/state-share-image/README.md

         }
     }

-and describes that the application (web page) is to be rendered with a `night` theme (black background; white text).
+and it describes that the application (web page) is to be rendered with a `night` theme (black background; white text).
 Of course, the `state` could be more complicated than this, and it always is.

 The issue is that by design HTTP(S) is a stateless transfer protocol.
 Once the user loads a page (a transfer is succesfully carried on) it doesn't know of any of the previous interactions, even if it is the same page.
 To surpass this design limit various technologies have been developed, as `cookies`, `localStorage`, or `sessionStorage`.